Academic Courses

 Instructor: Kristin Romberg

 What happens to art’s forms and institutions in a society without private property?
 What kind of patron is the proletariat, the public at large, or the state?
 Does it require wealth and privilege for professional artists to exist at all?
 If not, how do the forms of their objects change when they are charged with serving the commonweal?
-In this course, we will look at the variety of ways in which artists strove to answer these questions, both in theory and in practice, in the decades before and after the Russian Revolution.
-This period saw the avant-garde respond first to the ascendancy of Moscow’s merchant class of art patrons, with their collections of Western modernism, and then to the Bolshevik seizure of power in the name of a classless society.
-Examining the period’s most important formations in painting and sculpture, mass festivals and monuments, theater, design, architecture, photography, and cinema, we will attempt to understand how artistic categories such as style, medium, artist, artwork, and audience were defined and redefined in terms of private, public, and common spaces and things.
+In this course, students looked at the ways in which artists strove to answer these questions in the decades before and after the Russian Revolution.

 In partnership with the George Washington University